AI Agents Are Powerful.

 Zero Tools by Default

-Unlike bare OpenClaw where agents get everything, Pinchy agents start with nothing.
+Unlike raw agent engines that give everything away, Pinchy agents start with nothing.
 No shell, no file access, no network tools.
 Every capability must be explicitly granted by an admin.
 The shell tool exists for power users who need it — but it's a conscious decision, not a default.

 Works today